edxu96/FreqControl/docs/1-control.tex.md

 - isochronous (constant speed) governor for systems with only one generator
 - speed droop governor for systems with multiple generators

-## Droop Characteristics of Generating Units
+## Droop Characteristics of Generators

+Droop characteristics of some generator shows how it react to some frequency change.
+It determines the change on the unit’s output for a given change in frequency.
+Note that the true value of droop is used in the calculation, while the percentage value is used when stated. "_Common practice is to set R on each generating unit so that a change from 0 to 100% (i.e., rated) output will result in the same frequency change for each unit.
+As a result, a change in electrical load on a system will be compensated by generator unit output changes proportional to each unit’s rated output._" [_wood2014power_] It is assumed that the droop of generator $i$, $R_{i}$, is fixed.
 Frequency bias $B_{i}$ of generator $i$ can be calculated by:

 $$
 B_{i} = \frac{P^{\text{rated}}_{i}}{R_{i} \cdot f^{\text{rated}}_{i}}
 $$

-where $R_{i}$ is called droop, determining the change on the unit’s output for a given change in frequency.
-Note that the true value of droop is used in the calculation, while the percentage value is used when stated. _Common practice is to set R on each generating unit so that a change from 0 to 100% (i.e., rated) output will result in the same frequency change for each unit.
-As a result, a change in electrical load on a system will be compensated by generator unit output changes proportional to each unit’s rated output. [_wood2014power_]_

 If a frequency change $\Delta f$ is observed suddenly, changes in power productions of generators $\Delta P_{i}$ are proportional with their frequency bias.
-Then, the power of generator $i$ in new equilibrium $P^{\text{new}}_{i}$ will be:
+Then, the power output of generator $i$ in the new steady state $P^{\text{new}}_{i}$ will be:

 $$ P^{\text{new}}_{i} = P^{\text{set}}_{i} + \Delta P_{i} = P^{\text{set}}_{i} - B_{i} \Delta f $$

-Then, the system power output in new equilibrium will be:
+Then, the system power output in the new steady state will be:

 $$ P^{\text{new}} = \sum_{i \in I} P^{\text{new}}_{i} = P^{\text{set}} - \Delta f \sum_{i \in I} B_{i} = P^{\text{set}} - B \Delta f $$